-That’s because not only do they love pugs, but they ALSO live in Seattle, WA.
-It makes your content even more relatable than the rest of the content out there just for pug lovers.
+That’s because not only do they love dogs, but they REALLY love pugs.
+It makes your content even more relatable than the rest of the content out there just for dog lovers.

-The flip side is that if your niche is TOO specific, you will reach fewer people (i.e. everyone outside of Seattle, WA that also loves pugs).
+The flip side is that if your niche is TOO specific, you will reach fewer people.

 It’s a balancing act, and we encourage you to be specific enough that you’re not trying to reach the masses (these websites will be more competitive).